Goa, Camarines Sur: History

 The traditional Open Market day on Sunday, was initiated in 1945, though this is no longer true today since as the trade and commercial center in the 3rd District of Camarines Sur, every day is already a market day.
 It was also in 1946 that Goa donated parcels of land to the Province of Camarines Sur for the establishment of Partido High School (converted to Partido National High School, then to Partido State College and now as Partido State University).
 Telecommunication service by telegraph was provided in 1950.
 The Goa Civic Square, an open park surrounded by huge acacia trees where the locals of Goa held almost all public activities – from amateur singing contest to political fora, benefit dances, fiesta celebrations, summer basketball competitions, etc., was constructed between 1952 and 1954.
 Next was the construction of the ABC Building between 1968 and 1971 under ABC President Alberto A. Din.
 The Camp Jovi Fuentebella in Lamon became the National Jamboree site in 1983.
 There was a trend of constructing covered basketball courts in majority of the municipalities in the country in the early nineties.
 By 1993, the Goa Civic Square was converted to become the covered Goa Sports Complex that now exists in front of the Goa Municipal Hall.

-On January 30, 1986, Mayor Lorenzo Padua was campaigning for President Ferdinand Marcos during the 1986 Philippine presidential election on his motorcycle when he was assassinated by unknown gunmen.
+On January 30, 1986, Mayor Lorenzo Padua was campaigning for President Ferdinand Marcos during the 1986 Philippine presidential election on his motorcycle when he was assassinated by the unknown gunmen.